About

 • Cook the dough for 1 – 3 minutes (over medium heat) while you mix and move it around in the pan until you get a dough that pulls away from the sides of the pan, forms a film or oil droplets on the bottom of the pan, and when you stick a regular tablespoon in the dough, it stays upright.
 (The cook time will vary depending on your stove top).

 • Transfer the dough to a bowl, and let it cool down slightly for a few minutes.
-Add the vanilla extract (if using), and then with a hand-held mixer (or whisk), mix the dough while adding the eggs one at a time, mixing well after each addition.
+With a hand-held mixer (or whisk), mix the dough while adding the eggs one at a time, mixing well after each addition.
 Make sure the eggs are lightly beaten so that you can stop adding eggs immediately, when you reach the right consistency (i.e. a dough with a glossy sheen with pipeable consistency.
 You may or may not use up all the eggs, please see the post for details).

 226 g eggs